dobtco/wintersmith-knowledge-base/content/screendoor/projects/my_projects.md

 ## View all my projects

 To view all of your projects, click the "View all projects" link from the dashboard.
 From the "My projects" page, you should see a table listing all of your projects along with their current status.
+You can also view only your watched projects from this same page by selecting "Watched projects" from the list on the left.

 ## Filtering projects